tttor/ctrl-foundation/method/actor-critic/qprop_gu_2017.md

   * has very high variance since the gradient is estimated using Monte Carlo samples in practice
 * DeepRL tend to be **sensitive to hyperparameter settings**,
-  * often requiring extensive hyperparameter sweeps to find good values,
-  * Poor hyperparameter settings tend to produce unstable or non-convergent learning.
+  * poor hyperparameter settings tend to produce unstable or non-convergent learning.
-  * DDPG's use use of a biased policy gradient estimator makes analyzing its convergence and stability properties difficult

 ## observation
 * Off- policy methods can instead use all samples, including off-policy samples, by adopting temporal difference learning with experience replay.
   * (+) much more sample-efficient.
   * (-) convergence is in general not guaranteed with non-linear function approximators, and
-  * (-) practical convergence and instability issues typically mean that extensive hyperparameter tuning is required to attain good results.
+  * (-) typically, extensive hyperparameter tuning is required to attain good results.
   * such as Q-learning and off-policy actor-critic methods

 ## idea: q-prop
-* to use the first-order Taylor expansion of the critic as a control variate, resulting in
+* to use the **first-order Taylor expansion of the critic as a control variate**, resulting in
   * an analytical gradient term through the critic and
   * a Monte Carlo policy gradient term consisting of the residuals in advantage approximations.
 * can be seen as